dogweather/forkful/content/en/elixir/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?

-Parsing HTML in Elixir involves extracting information from HTML documents.
-Programmers do this to programmatically interact with web pages, scrape data, or automate web interactions, enabling applications to understand and utilize web content dynamically.

 ## How to:
 Elixir, with its robust concurrency model and functional programming paradigm, doesn't include built-in HTML parsing capabilities.
 However, you can use popular third-party libraries like `Floki` for this purpose.
 Floki makes HTML parsing intuitive and efficient, leveraging Elixir's pattern matching and piping features.

 First, add Floki to your mix.exs dependencies: